Wuxy-Bleu/gatsby-starter-novela/content/posts/2020-01-01-my-first-post-using-novela-by-narative/index.md

 ---
-title: My first post using Novela by Narative
+title: My blog && doc
-author: Dennis Brotzky
+author: wu xianyu
-date: 2019-04-30
+date: 2021-03-04
 hero: ./images/hero.jpg
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: 简介还没想好
 ---

 My first post using `@narative/gatsby-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.